 The energy of your store is felt even before customers decide to enter, so you should start applying feng shui by first stepping outside your store and taking a good, fresh look at your front entrance and your immediate surroundings.

-Let me give you some basic feng shui retail tips:
+Here are some basic feng shui retail tips:

 1. Step outside your store and take a feng shui look at your main entrance, your store name, your window displays, and your neighbors.
 Do you stand out or do you blend in?